Contents:

 And that chaos has a price.

-Teams experiencing high alert fatigue are 3x more likely to miss actual threats.
-The very tools meant to enhance security are creating blind spots through sheer exhaustion.
+Teams with high alert fatigue are 3x more likely to miss actual threats.
+The very tools meant to enhance security create blind spots through sheer exhaustion.

 How We Got Here